ipogodin/YMCA/README.md

-# YouTube Mentor Comment Assistant (YMCA)
+# YMCA: YouTube Mentor Comment Assistant

 ### **Overview**
 The **YouTube Mentor Comment Assistant (YMCA)** is a Chrome extension designed to help users craft meaningful and creative comments on YouTube.
 Leveraging AI, the extension enables users to:
+- Support your favorite contributors fast, by generating supportive comments on the go.
 - Generate original comments that support authors or engage with other users.
-- Summarize top comments on a video to provide insightful contributions.
-- Enhance their commenting experience with a simple and intuitive interface.

 ### **Features**
 - **AI-Powered Comment Generation**: Create unique, creative, and supportive comments with one click.